-With the summer having drawn to a close, the smartphone world is gearing up for a busy autumn launch window - and Huawei wants to be front and centre with the Mate 10.
+With the monsoon almost drawing to a close, the smartphone world is gearing up for a busy launch window - and Huawei wants to be front and centre with the Mate 10.

 Last year's Mate 9 was a beast of a phone, taking everything we loved about the P10 and making it bigger, better and more powerful.
 Plus it didn't have to go up against Samsung's Galaxy Note, which was having a few explosive teething problems.
 That means the pressure is on for 2017, with the Mate 10 having to work harder to impress us.